 In the moments following your workplace accident, there are certain steps that you should take to ensure your recovery and protect your Workers’ Compensation claim.
 The steps you should take following your accident include:

-After your accident, you should consult with a Delaware Workers’ Compensation lawyer who can lead you through the process and protect your rights.
+After your accident, you should consult with a Delaware workers’ compensation lawyer who can lead you through the process and protect your rights.
+They will begin to retain records about your workplace injury, lost wages, and medical bills, and deal with the insurance company on your behalf.

-If you have been injured at work or have an occupational illness, speak with one of our Delaware Workers’ Compensation lawyers at Rhoades & Morrow.
+If you have been injured at work or have an occupational illness, speak with one of our Delaware workers’ compensation lawyers at Rhoades & Morrow.
 Call us at (302) 427-9500 or contact us online to schedule a free consultation.
-We have offices in Wilmington, Bear, Milford, and Lewes Delaware.
+We have offices in Wilmington, Newark, Milford, and Lewes Delaware.
 With offices in all three counties of Delaware, we serve clients throughout the state.